-- The Financial Risk Management and Institutional Financial Coverage Policy was approved and will be in force starting April 12, 2011.
-Its main goal is to "standardize institutional risk management by minimizing as much as possible the exposure to systemic or market risks in the financial operations, through an efficient financial risk management, taking advantage of the market opportunities, the available financial instruments and in accordance with the Financial Risk Coverage Strategy". - Risk management policies and systems are revised annually to ensure that they reflect changes in market conditions and ICE Group's activities, this activity is performed by the Corporate Finance Division. - It is ICE Group's policy to mitigate exposure as much as possible while taking advantage of the market opportunities, obtaining coverage that is aligned with its strategic goals. - The use of financial derivatives is governed by ICE Group's policies, which provide written principles about the foreign exchange risk, interest rate risk, credit risk, use of derivative and non-derivative financial instruments, and the investment of excess liquidity. - Each year, Corporate Finance Division develops a financial risk map for ICE together with other ICE departments and management of the subsidiaries and follows-up on action plans.
-ICE Group's subsidiaries have designed and implemented a set of risk policies with the purpose of minimizing potential adverse effects on their financial performance. - In addition, the Corporate Finance Division has focused its efforts in determining action plans and goals to comply with the financial plan and financial strategy for 2013-2021.
+- Risk management policies and systems are revised annually to ensure that they reflect changes in market conditions and ICE Group's activities, this activity is performed by the Corporate Finance Division. - It is ICE Group's policy to mitigate exposure as much as possible while taking advantage of the market opportunities, obtaining coverage that is aligned with its strategic goals. - The use of financial derivatives is governed by ICE Group's policies and complies with the IFRSs, which provide written principles about the foreign exchange risk, interest rate risk, credit risk, use of derivative and non-derivative financial instruments, and the investment of excess liquidity. - Each year, Corporate Finance Division develops a financial risk map for ICE together with other ICE departments and management of the subsidiaries and follows-up on action plans and control, some indicators are indicators of the financial risk management. - In addition, the Corporate Finance Division has focused its efforts in determining action plans and goals to comply with the financial plan and financial strategy for 2013-2021.
 For such purpose, its submits quarterly management reports to the top Management.